 “Financial Shenanigans” also explains various tools and ratios, which if used by investors during analysis, would have helped them, identify the red flags.
 Some of these tools can be easily calculated from the publically available information and therefore, can be very helpful for all the readers.
 Let us discuss these tools, which I believe that every stock market investor should learn and use in her stock analysis framework:

 How to find out Accounting Red Flags / Financial Shenanigans

 1) Cumulative Cash From Operations (cCFO) falling short of cumulative Profit After Tax (cPAT) in the past:

-As discussed above, if any company inflates its revenue by either accelerating its revenue recognition or recording false/bogus revenue, then there is high probability that such revenue would not be backed by collection of cash.
+As discussed above, if any company inflates its revenue by either accelerating its revenue recognition or recording false/bogus revenue, then there is a high probability that such revenue would not be backed by a collection of cash.
 In such cases, the cumulative CFO would fall behind cumulative PAT.